-Assemble all tax statements you receive from your employer, financial institution and others, including Form W-2, Form 1098-T, and 1099 forms.
-These documents provide tax withholding, wage and other information needed to file your return.
+Assemble all tax statements you receive from your employer, financial institution, and others, including federal Form W-2, Form 1098-T, and 1099 forms.
+These documents provide tax withholding, wage, and other information needed to file your return.
 Federal and state forms are available online.
 Consider e-filing, which is the easiest and most accurate way to file tax returns.
 With e-filing, refunds can be directly deposited into savings or checking accounts.

 How do I e-file?

 E-filing is available through the Department of Revenue's

 irs.gov, through off-the-shelf products and private vendor websites, through professional tax preparers, and through Volunteer Income Tax Assistance (VITA) sites.
 VITA sites provide free tax preparation for low- and moderate-income individuals.